Novel, first-principles approach to deriving Electromagnetic field transformations under oblique Lorentz-Boosts and arbitrary Spatial Rotations: Derivation of EM field transformation under a general oblique Lorentz-boost

-For any arbitrary component “ q ” of the magnetic field, $\vec{B}$.
-Upon canceling out the common factor of $2$, trading off ${\vec{\beta}}^{2}$ in terms of $\gamma$ ; and escalating the equation to its rightful 3-vector status one arrives at the famous result

-which is exactly Eq.
-(2), for the transformation of the magnetic field.
 Note that the Lorentz-transformation is a proper, real, but a non-orthogonal one.
 On the other hand, Classical Lorentz group also incorporates pure, 3-Dimensional proper rotations.
 It would prove rewardingly instructive to examine how the electromagnetic fields transform under this physical transformation, as discussed below.